lczerniawski/lczerniawski.github.io/blog/server-side-swift-vs-rust.md

 ### Concurrency

 In today’s world, where a lot of applications are created with highly concurrent environments in mind, Rust, with its ownership rules, thrives.
-It helps to make sure that data race chances are minimised when processing parallel a high volume of requests.
+It helps to make sure that data race chances are minimised when processing in parallel a high volume of requests.

 ### Use cases
 Even though I will be mainly talking about Rust from a backend development perspective, it is also worth mentioning other use cases, for which Rust is a popular choice.